sachgits/concierge/README.md

 Now login with your new (superuser) account on http://localhost:8000

 ## Setup development (manually)
-To setup the development environment, make sure Python3 and yarn is installed.
+To setup the development environment, make sure Python3 and yarn is installed on your development machine.
 Then run the following commands:

     mkvirtualenv pleio_account --python=/usr/bin/python3
     pip install -r requirements.txt